Bruce Jones (surfboards): Early years

-Bruce Jones had been surfing since the age of 15, and his love for the sport and interest in the art of building boards suggested to him that he pursue this as a career choice.
-It turned out to be a good decision.
+Bruce Jones began surfing at the age of 15, and his love for the sport and interest in the art of building boards led him to pursue this as a career.

 Jones started in the gluing room for Hobie Surfboards.

 As the gluing room was right next to the shaping room, he had exposure to the finest shapers in the world at that time.
 Among them were Terry Martin, Ralph Parker, Dale Velzy and the legendary Phil Edwards.
 With some careful screening from Edwards, it was not long before Jones moved into shaping full-time.

-Jones worked his way into rough shaping and then into the actual shaping room and lost no time in getting help from everyone involved.

 More experience

-In the mid to late 1960s, Jones moved to Huntington Beach, California, where he shaped for Vardeman Surfboards, doing all the Jackie Baxter Models, which to this day are considered rare collector's items, being the first board on the west coast to combine the low tail rails of the Hawaiian gun (for speed), with a refined longboard outline and eventually a turned down, flat-bottom nose for superb nose riding (influenced by the famous Morey/Pope John Peck Penetrator model).
+In the mid to late 1960s, Jones moved to Huntington Beach, California, where he shaped for Vardeman Surfboards.
+After learning shaping techniques from Gordon Duane of Gordie Surfboards and briefly ghost shaping for Dick Brewer on Maui in 1969, Jones eventually ended up in Sunset Beach, California, from where he launched his own business.

-At night, he would shape for Gordie Surfboards.
-Gordie (Gordon Duane) had a reputation for being a superb craftsman but very hard to get along with.
-Jones put up with him and learned some of Gordie's shaping techniques and most of all his dedication to perfection through using these techniques.
-He did a short stint with Dick Brewer in 1969, ghost shaping for him on Maui.
-He then went on to shape for Russell Surfboards, Newport Beach, California, and then Ole Surfboards in Sunset Beach, California, from where he launched his own business.

 Also during this time (1970) Jones received a bachelor's degree in economics from California State University, Long Beach.